It's important to be aware of any new or worrying symptoms.

 Coughing, chest pain and breathlessness

-Visit your GP if you've had a cough for more than 3 weeks.
+Speak to a GP if you've had a cough for 3 weeks or more.

 Changes in bowel habits

-You should also see your GP if you have any unexplained bleeding, such as:
+You should also speak to a GP if you have any unexplained bleeding, such as:

-Any of the above changes means there's a chance you have malignant melanoma, a form of skin cancer.
+Any of these changes mean there's a chance you have melanoma, a serious type of skin cancer.

 Unexplained weight loss

-You should also see your GP if you've lost a lot of weight over the last couple of months that can't be explained by changes to your diet, exercise or stress.
+You should also speak to a GP if you've lost a lot of weight over the last couple of months that cannot be explained by changes to your diet, exercise or stress.